ianisms/SmartThings.NETCoreWebHookSDK/docs/gettingstarted.md

 ```

 You can then hit the provided public ngrok endpoint, ```https://36f32ad6.ngrok.io``` in this case, and it will tunnel the requests to your app.
 This means that you would set / change your SmartApp registration details to use ```https://36f32ad6.ngrok.io```  in the uri.
 In the case of the samples, the uri would be ```https://36f32ad6.ngrok.io/api/FirstWH```.

+You will need to change your SmartApp registration to point to the ngrok endpoint.